Long-Term Dance Projects

 - Choreographers must have a minimum of one full-length publicly presented work or program, excluding student presentations, and must have received at least two TAC Dance Projects grants.

 - Professional artists who are pursuing a graduate degree may not apply for work related to their thesis.
 Note: A letter from the graduate program director confirming that the project is not related to the graduate student’s thesis may be required.
-Please contact TAC’s Dance Officer.
+Please contact TAC’s Dance Program Manager.